INCUBATE, University of Sydney Union, Sydney, NSW, Australia

 Akram M., Iqbal M., Daniyal M., Khan AU., Awareness and current knowledge of breast cancer.
 Biol Res.
 2017, 50(1): 33.

-Zoë is a graduate of the University of Sydney where she holds a Bachelor of Medical Science, a Masters of International Public Health, and a Masters of Health Law.
-She is currently finishing a Bachelor of Psychology (Honours) at Macquarie University.
-She is employed as a Research Officer in the Department of Cognitive Science, where she is part of a research group, which employs the use of commercial mobile EEG technology to investigate brain health.
+Zoë has expertise in the fields of medical science, public health, health law and ethics.
+She holds a Bachelor of Medical Science, a Masters of International Public Health, and a Masters of Health Law from the University of Sydney, and is completing a Bachelor of Psychology (Honours) at Macquarie University.
+At the Macquarie University Department of Cognitive Science, she is part of a research group using mobile EEG technology to investigate brain health.
+She recently attained an Executive Ready scholarship with Women in Leadership Australia and has just commenced studying an MBA with Deakin University.